Chaoses-Ib/ComputerHardware/Memory/Cache.md

 ![](images/Fully-associative-cache.png)

-Because the cache circuitry must search for many matching tags in parallel, it is difﬁcult and expensive to build an associative cache that is both large and fast.
+Because the cache circuitry must search for many matching tags in parallel, it is difficult and expensive to build an associative cache that is both large and fast.
 As a result, fully associative caches are only appropriate for small caches, such as the translation lookaside buffers (TLBs) in virtual memory systems that cache page table entries.[^csapp]

 [^csapp]: Computer Systems：A Programmer's Perspective